talefe/notes/README.md

 documentation written by its creator John Gruber [here][markdown-documentation], and if you need a refresher, [this tutorial][markdown-tutorial] should suffice.
 To write these docs, you can use [MacDown][macdown-website] (`brew cask install macdown`), an editing markdown software that allows you to see how your file is rendered.

+Also, a suggestion would be to use [this][markdown-extension-link] if you use Google Chrome, in order to be able to render your `.md` files the way you want them.
 You should also have access to the Trello board where we organize who's in charge of each document.
 Visit [this][trello-invite] to add yourself to the board.

 &nbsp;